 “But wait,” I hear you say, “who on earth do I interview?”

 Good question.
 Think about the people who work in your industry that inspire you.
 Who do you look up to?
 Or who is doing something extraordinary that you can get a quote from?

 For one of my blogs, I spoke to another copywriter to get her perspective on my angle.
-It added a richness to the article and gave it a higher degree of authority.
+It adds a richness to the article and gave it a higher degree of authority.
 Not just one person is telling you this but two.

 You don’t even need to interview someone in the same industry.
 You could ask someone who is doing something interesting in a completely different industry and ask them what we can learn from how they did it.

 As long as your audience cares, it’s worthwhile.

 Lateral thinking when it comes to blog ideas is my favourite.
 You can make your life easy by scouring through subjects on places like Reddit or Quora, where people ask the most wonderful questions.

 I’m a big fan of Glosters in Porthmadog.
 Their blog doesn’t talk about how they make their ceramics.
 It doesn’t cover glazing techniques or behind the scenes of running a business.
 It shows their customers how to fold napkins into cute shapes.
 Or what flowers to pick.
 And recipes for food that you’ll be eating off their gorgeous plates.